lintable/lintable/TeamGCodeofConduct.md

 4. Unresolved issues will be added to the Issues list.
 5. If a team member cannot attend a meeting, he/she will check the chat log, discussion board, other team members, etc. to determine what they missed
 6. Meeting tasks will be rotated among members.

 ##I. Code Review Guidelines
 1. Team member makes a pull request
 2. Slack is notified automatically of the pending pull request
 3. First reviewer reviews the code and makes a +1 or thumbs up comment in Zube if the code passes review
 4. Second reviewer reviews the code and merges the pull request if the code passes review
-5. If nothing explodes, the second reviewer deletes the branch associated with the pull request This team contract/code of conduct is adapted from a sample contract provided for Fall 2015, CS 469 Capstone, Porland State University: http://www.sp.uconn.edu/~aja05001/Artino_Portfolio/products/EME6415_ComputerCourseware/Web-Based%20Tutorial%20Files/EME6635/Contract.htm
+5. If nothing explodes, the second reviewer deletes the branch associated with the pull request

+*This team contract/code of conduct is adapted from a sample contract provided for Fall 2015, CS 469 Capstone, Porland State University:* [link to original](http://www.sp.uconn.edu/~aja05001/Artino_Portfolio/products/EME6415_ComputerCourseware/Web-Based%20Tutorial%20Files/EME6635/Contract.htm)